xoxzo/help.xoxzo.com/content/EZSMS:SMS Delivery Service/SMS API/send-sms-to-one-same-number-en.md

 Lang: en
 Category: EZSMS:SMS delivery service/SMS API

-## when we test an API, it can be happening to send multiple SMS to a same phone number.
+## When we test an API, it can be happening to send multiple SMS to a same phone number.
 Does this cause any problems?

 Yes and No,
 Although the detailed specifications varies from carrier to carrier and it is impossible for us to cover them all, carriers have functions to block the continuously flowing messages called 'anti-flooding' to avoid one phone to receive the same messages repeatedly.